Plant Growth Facility

 - Greenhouses: A total of twenty greenhouses, 480 sq. ft. each, controlled and monitored by an ARGUS computer automated greenhouse control system designed specifically to control the highly dynamic climate variables in greenhouses.
 Six units are air-conditioned with chilled water and fourteen units use evaporative cooling.

-- Conviron Growth Chambers: A total of forty chambers, including sixteen walk-in chambers totaling 3,854 sq. ft. and twenty-four reach-in chambers totaling 401 sq. ft.
+- Conviron Growth Chambers: A total of thirty-eight chambers, including fifteen walk-in chambers totaling 3,700 sq. ft. and twenty-three reach-in chambers totaling 502 sq. ft.

 - Dew Room: 72 sq. ft.